Type: Higher Education

 This course is designed to prepare you for further in-depth professional training.
-Develop your creative skills and explore techniques in a diverse range of cultural dance forms.
+Develop your creative skills and explore techniques in a diverse range of dance styles, including:

-Please note: this course is suited to individuals who would like more time to develop their technique and creative skills within a breadth of styles before applying to a 3-year degree programme.
-It is also a recommended route for applicants who are looking for a one-year intensive programme of study, or are undecided as to whether they are ready to commit to three years’ full-time training.
-This programme is also suitable for very talented 16-17 year olds as a full-time alternative access route to Higher Education.
+Please note: this one year intensive course is suited to individuals who want to further develop their technique and creative skills in a breadth of styles before applying to a full 3-year degree programme.
+This programme is also suitable for 16/17 year olds as a full-time alternative access route to Higher Education.

-Each is explored through cultural and social contexts, a variety of technique classes/workshops, creative practice and performance opportunities.
-You study modules comprising cultural dance styles, creative practice, Western theatre dance techniques, and performance projects.
-Half of the programme is devoted to dance techniques to prepare the body, offering a foundation for creative and performance work, whilst creative practices include improvisation and freestyle, alongside structures and choreographic tools which cross over all four key elements.
+All of the dance styles taught on this course are explored through a variety of technique classes/workshops, creative practice, contextual studies and performance opportunities.
+Over half of the programme is devoted to dance techniques to prepare the body, offering a foundation for creative and performance work.
+Creative practices include improvisation and freestyle and choreographic structures/ tools you can use in your own work.

-All of the practical work is understood through historical, social, political, gender, and cultural contexts, adding background, meaning and depth to your own and other professional works.
+All of the practical work on this course is underpinned by historical, social and cultural contexts, adding background, meaning and depth to your understanding.

-Exceptions are made for very talented 16 year olds & mature applicants.
-Equivalent qualifications may also be accepted depending on the strength of the grades achieved.
-Equivalent level overseas qualifications are also accepted.
-Further details can be obtained from firstname.lastname@example.org
+(Equivalent qualifications may also be accepted depending on the strength of the grades achieved.
+Equivalent overseas qualifications are also accepted.)

 You are taught through a combination of practical classes and workshops, lectures and seminars.
 Seminars and small group tutorials enable you to discuss and develop your understanding of topics covered in lectures in smaller groups.
 In addition, you have timetabled meetings with your academic tutors.
 You use industry-standard facilities throughout your course.